osx-tools/asahi-encrypt/README.md

 Boot time kernel parameter is added to **/etc/default/grub**.

 ## 4. Rebuild initramfs on target system
-This is necessary to propagate the changes we've made to the components responsible for booting the target system, so that the root partition is decrypted at the boot time.
+This is necessary to propagate the changes we've made to the boot components of the target system, so that the root partition is decrypted at the boot time.

 ``` sh
 chroot /mnt grub2-mkconfig -o /boot/grub2/grub.cfg